-\begin{remark} If a $G_\alpha$ is 2-connected and has no infinite face then we see that it cannot contain $\Cut_{\infty}$ vertices at all, since that would give rise to at least 2 accumulation points of the whole graph $G$. \end{remark}
+\begin{remark} If some $G_\alpha$ is 2-connected and has no vertices that see infinity then we see that it cannot contain $\Cut_{\infty}$-vertices at all, since that would give rise to at least 2 accumulation points of the whole graph $G$. \end{remark}